ckurau/naive-mean-reversion/README-nmr.md

 **Tier 3 (4-day setups) is essential.** Removing it (V10–V14) collapsed CAGR from ~7% to 1–1.65% and halved trade volume.
 Every version without Tier 3 underperformed dramatically.
 Never remove it.

+### The avg loss of −3.63% is not fixable through exit mechanics

+V34a and V34b tested the hypothesis that the payout asymmetry (avg win 3.11% vs avg loss 3.63%) could be reduced by trimming losing positions mid-trade.
+The result was definitive: **any mechanism that exits losing positions before the time stop destroys the win rate faster than it reduces avg loss.**

+The mechanism is not mysterious.
+Tier 1 (6+ consecutive down days) had a 70.1% win rate in V33d.
+After the day-4 partial loss exit was added, Tier 1 win rate collapsed to 52.3%.
+The positions that were down 2% at day 4 were disproportionately the ones that bounced on days 5–8.
+This is the same failure mode as the −3% hard stop (Run 3): the trim fires right before the mean reversion completes.

+**The avg loss of −3.63% is the correct behavior of the strategy.** You hold losers to the time stop because cutting them converts recoveries into realized losses.
+The 60% win rate IS the mechanism — you must hold through temporary drawdowns to let mean reversion complete.
+The profit factor of 1.06 at 60% WR is the math of this strategy and cannot be improved by adjusting when you exit losing positions.

+This generalizes the hard stop failure into a broader principle: **for mean reversion strategies, information about a losing position at day N does not predict that the position will continue losing to day 8.
+The bounce distribution is not time-ordered within the window.**

 ### What the second session proved

 **Removing protective mechanisms increases returns — when done selectively.** Three removals drove the largest gains: